NainaMKumar/tasks-from-email/README.md

 # Tasks-from-email

-Reads most recent emails in Gmail and generates summaries and action items.
+Reads emails and generates summaries and action items.